-A.J. is a video journalist, producer, and photographer in New York City, currently available for work wherever needed.
+A.J.
+Chavar is an award winning cinematographer, photographer, multimedia journalist and producer in New York City, available for work wherever needed.

 A.J. is Creative Strategist for The New York Times R&D lab, exploring and explaining emerging technologies in the pursuit of journalism, a role largely defined by his 10+ years of experience as a visual journalist and producer across many major newsrooms and storyforms.
 Additionally, he chairs the National Press Photographers Association's storied Best of Photojournalism contest, managing a team of cross disciplinary journalists in coordination with support from the University of Georgia to maintain, run, archive, and expand the contest.